Sweden is among the first 30 countries in the world and the top 15 in Europe in terms of number of active companies, with around 2.110.000 businesses.

 The Swedish economy has been growing rapidly over the years, allowing the country to hold the first position with the highest GDP in the Scandinavian region and the eighth place in Europe.

-From the graphic above, we can see that the Agriculture, Forestry, Fishing and Hunting is the first sector as it represents 19% of the economy.
+The Agriculture, Forestry, Fishing and Hunting is the first sector as it represents 19% of the economy.

 In the second place for number of active companies and with a very short distance from the first sector we find Professional, Scientific, and Technical Services with a percentage of 18,86%.

 The third most developed sector is Real Estate and Rental and Leasing with a percentage of 10,05%.